-Online chat event
+Online chat events

 Online chat further information

-Our online chat event is designed to inform prospective postgraduate students, applicants and offer holders about the taught postgraduate courses available within the School of Mathematics and how to prepare you for your course.
+This online chat event is designed to inform prospective postgraduate students, applicants and offer holders about the taught postgraduate courses available within the School of Mathematics and how to prepare you for your course.

 In recent years, new developments in mathematical optimisation and statistics have revolutionised system engineering, information science, signal and image processing, statistical error correction and cryptography.